andyml123/andyml123.github.io/get-well-wishes-for-parents-of-sick-child.md

 published: true
 ---

-When a parent is dealing with a sick child it can be a terrifying time.
+When a parent is dealing with a <a href="/get-well-wishes-for-a-child/">sick child</a> it can be a terrifying time.
 Sometimes the sickness can be severe and worrying, other times it's just a regular cold or flu.

 But in both cases it's nice to reach out to those parents of a sick child and offer your best wishes to them and their child.
 Just a few words to let them know you're thinking of them.